-Also essential: Vitamin D is used in every cell in the body, says Frechman.
-It's essential for bone health and researchers believe it may reduce the risk of some cancers, heart disease and infectious diseases.
+Also essential: Vitamin D. It's essential for bone health and researchers believe it may reduce the risk of some cancers, heart disease and infectious diseases.
 Vitamin D is difficult to get from food — the best sources are fortified milk, orange juice and cereals, as well as fish such as salmon and tuna.

-The recommended daily amount of vitamin D recently increased to 600 IU per day for women ages 19 to 70, but the majority of adults don't get enough.
+The recommended daily amount of vitamin D is 600 IU per day for women ages 19 to 70, but the majority of adults don't get enough.
 Consult your doctor or registered dietitian nutritionist about your need for a supplement.

 The average woman needs about 5 to 6 ounces of protein foods each day.
 Good sources include meat such as beef, chicken, fish, pork and lamb.
 Not a meat eater?
 You'll also find protein in eggs, beans, tofu and nuts, as well as low-fat or fat-free milk, yogurt and cheese.

 Vitamin B12 — which helps your body make red blood cells and keep the brain and nervous system healthy — is another vital nutrient for women over 60.
 You can get B12 through any food that comes from an animal: meat, fish, dairy products and eggs.
-However, as people get older they can develop a reduced ability to absorb vitamin B12, says Frechman.
-She recommends talking to your doctor to see if you need a supplement.
+However, as people get older they can develop a reduced ability to absorb vitamin B12.
+Talk to your doctor to see if you need a supplement.